-Different tasks in beam-level mobility management require distinct input/output into/of the AI models in HSR communications.
-According to the ongoing discussions within 3GPP, there are two vital concepts for beam management, namely Set A and Set B. Set A comprises all narrow beams from the predefined codebook, while Set B encompasses the beams that have been measured and are utilized as inputs into the AI models.
-Various alternative methods exist with respect to the relationship between Set A and Set B. For instance, the AI model could receive the input of reference signal received power (RSRP) measurements of partial narrow beams, making Set B as a subset of Set A. This is the most commonly used method in HSR communications, which greatly reduces the measurement overhead.
+Different tasks in beam-level mobility management require distinct inputs to the AI models in HSR communications.
+In order to instigate further discussion, there are two vital concepts for beam-level mobility management, namely Set A and Set B.\footnote{\url{https://www.3gpp.org/ftp/tsg\_ran/WG1\_RL1/TSGR1\_109-e/Inbox/drafts/9.2.3.2/R1-220xxxx\%20\%5B109-e-R18-AIML-06\%5D-Summary-1-v022-MediaTek\_Intel.docx}} Set A comprises all narrow beams from the predefined codebook, while Set B encompasses the beams that have been measured and are utilized as inputs into the AI models.
+Various alternative model input methods exist with respect to the relationship between Set A and Set B. For example, the AI model could receive the input of RSRP measurements of partial narrow beams, making Set B a subset of Set A. This is the most commonly used method in HSR communications, which greatly reduces the measurement overhead.
 Another option is to utilize RSRP measurements of wide beams to estimate the quality of narrow beams, where Set B and Set A are distinct.
-In addition, Set B can be the same as Set A, whenever the RSRP measurements of all narrow beams are the inputs into the AI models.

-Note that the first two types of inputs are employed in temporal and spatial beam prediction models, while the last is only for temporal beam prediction.
-Instead of using RSRP, the complex received signal can be used as input into the AI model, which will be discussed in the CS-based method in the next subsection.
-In addition, supplementary auxiliary information can be incorporated to improve the prediction accuracy for HSR communications.
-In \cite{na2019deep}, the position of the UE, its mobility vector, the signal-to-noise ratio (SNR), and the beam index currently in use were utilized to forecast the state of the link connection.
-Furthermore, measurements from light detection and range (LIDAR) and various sensors, images of the environment taken by cameras, and information from low-frequency channels could also be employed as extra inputs into the AI model to enhance the prediction accuracy.
+In addition, whenever the RSRP measurements of all narrow beams are the inputs into the AI models, Set B can be the same as Set A. The first two types of inputs, where the inputs to the model are the RSRP measurements of some narrow beams and all wide beams, are designed for temporal and spatial beam prediction models, aiming to reduce the measurement overhead by lowering the frequency of beam measurements, which makes them more suitable for latency-sensitive applications.
+In contrast, the last type of input relies on measuring the RSRP of all candidate beams to conduct temporal beam prediction, achieving the higher model prediction accuracy.
+This method is well-suited for applications that require exceptionally high accuracy in prediction models and are less sensitive to latency.
+Instead of using RSRP, supplementary auxiliary information, like the position of the UE, its mobility vector, the signal-to-noise ratio (SNR), and the beam index can currently be utilized to provide broader spatial context to forecast the state of the link connection \cite{na2019deep}.